run2bizdocs/docs-1/en-us/docs/neuro/developing-applications/type-of-data.md

 ##HOW TO ACCESS

-1- Access the feature by navigating the menu **Neuro → Configuration → Data type.**
+1- Access the feature by navigating the menu Neuro > Configuration > Data type.

 ##PRECONDITIONS